Week after week your baby grows in your belly, and you are getting ready for the arrival of that little miracle.

 - For 3 weeks, you and your partner will need to wear a mask while caring for the baby and breastfeeding.
 During this period, home visits should be avoided.

 If I'm infected, can I breastfeed my baby?

-If you are infected with SARS-CoV-2 but feel well, breastfeeding is possible.
-You can breastfeed your baby and carry him/her in your arms while wearing a mask.
+If you are infected with Covid, but feel well, breastfeeding is possible.
+You can breastfeed and hold your baby while wearing a mask.

-Can my partner join me to an ultrasound consultation?
+Can my partner join me to a consultation?

 Any more questions?
 Our teams are at your service!

 Delivery quarter: 02/221.94.30

 For the declaration of your baby's birth, you need to make an appointment with the City of Brussels and visit them within 15 calendar days after birth to sign the birth certificate.